mohanagolleru/Detect_track/README.md

 * `!pip install roboflow`: Installs the Roboflow Python library.
 * `rf = Roboflow(api_key="...")`: Initializes a Roboflow object using an API key to access the private dataset.
 * `project = rf.workspace("su-ujhvp").project("3-wbfyt")`: Connects to a specific project within the Roboflow workspace.
-* `dataset = project.version(3).download("yolov8")`: Downloads the third version of the project's dataset in **YOLOv8 format**, which includes images annotated with two classes: "Nerf Gun" and "person."
+* `dataset = project.version(3).download("yolov8")`: Downloads the third version of the project's dataset in **YOLOv8 format**, which includes images annotated with two classes: "Nerf Gun" and "person"

 #### 3. Transfer Learning and Model Fine-Tuning